My Favorite Thanksgiving Food

 Modern Marketing Has Made Turkey a Year Round Food

-Seeking to expand their market beyond the November - December holiday season, turkey farmers and the meat packing companies that sold turkeys in recent decades began seeking to sell turkeys year round on a regular basis.
+Seeking to expand their market beyond the November - December holiday season, turkey farmers and the meat packing companies that sold turkeys in recent decades began seeking ways to sell turkeys year round on a regular basis.

 Knowing that people would not invest the time required to prepare and cook an entire turkey for other than special occasions, the farmers and meat packers looked for ways to make turkey preparation easier.